paul-ollis/vim-vpe/docs/guide/timers.rst

 ~~~~~~~~~~~~~~~~~~

 VPE performs a small amount of behind-the-scenes housekeeping for some `Timer`
 instances.
-Obviously this housekeeping might not work properly if you mix use of
+Obviously this housekeeping might not work properly if you mix use
-the `Timer` class with direct invocation of the Vim functions.
+of the `Timer` class with direct invocation of the Vim functions.
 So you should
-avoid using ``vim.timer_stop``, *etc.* for timers started using the `Timer`
+generally avoid using ``vim.timer_stop``, *etc.* for timers started using the
-class.
+`Timer` class.

-Vim provides a :vim:`timer_stopall()` as a kind of emergency stop.
-VPE provides
-`vpe.timer_stopall` which will also perform VPE's timer housekeeping.

 .. _using_call_soon: